robertbrodrecht/launchpad/_codex/post-types.md

 	<dd>The position within the position (or priority, as WP calls it): 'high', 'core', 'default' or 'low'</dd>
 	<dt>help</dt>
 	<dd>A description of what the flexible content area is used for.</dd>
+	<dt>limit</dt>
+	<dd>An anonymous function that accepts a post as the only argument.
+This is used to decide whether the flexible content block will appear on the post's edit screen.
+Thiis is discussed in detail below in the Limiting Metaboxes and Flexible Content section.</dd>
 	<dt>modules</dt>
 	<dd>
 		An array of modules to include.
 Modules are essentially metaboxes and use a similar array format where the key is the ID of the module and the value is an array of settings.
 The modules array contains the following keys: